 It is the school staff's responsibility to provide a safe and orderly learning environment.
 History has shown that certain student actions are not compatible with a "safe" and "orderly" environment.
 Discipline is within the sound discretion of the School's staff and administration.
 Due process ensures that disciplinary action is imposed only after review of the facts and/or special circumstances of the situation.
-Each of the behaviors described below may subject the student to disciplinary action or a combination of disciplinary actions up to and including suspension and/or expulsion from school.
+Each of the behaviors described below may subject the student to disciplinary action including suspension and/or expulsion from school.